lsds/KungFu/README.md

 ./bin/kungfu-run -help
 ```

+You can also use KungFu within a Docker.
+Check the docker files for [GPU](docker/Dockerfile.tf-gpu) and [CPU](docker/Dockerfile.tf-gpu) machines.

 ## Benchmark

 We benchmark the performance of KungFu in a cluster that has 16 V100 GPUs hosted by 2 DGX-1 machines.